6 ways clever marketers get us to spend more money

 This means that when we return to look at a product that we previously considered before an interruption, we feel like we've fully vetted that product and, in general, are more likely to buy it.

-Unfocused or confused customers often spend more money, especially those of us who are hunting and pecking around the store in
+Unfocused or confused customers often spend more money, especially those of us who are hunting and pecking around the store in a desperate attempt to find what we need.
+This happens virtually every time I walk into a Home Depot, where I proudly hold an unblemished record of failure when it comes to guessing where something might be.

 5. Slap on celebrity faces